 Even if your boss prefers a brief overview, a high level of preparation will show them that t you have things in hand and your attention to detail will give them more confidence and peace of mind.

 Being prepared for any meeting shows that you value peoples time, that you’re organised and that you’re focused on getting to the desired outcome.
 All things which are valuable when working with people in leadership.

 5. Pick your timing wisely

-Have you ever been rushed off your feet, desperately trying to meet a deadline or finish something when a colleague has tried to ask you a question.
+Have you ever been rushed off your feet, desperately trying to meet a deadline or finish something when a colleague tried to ask you a question?

-As helpful as you might be, and as patient as you tried to be, chances are you felt a pang of frustration, even if it was just a tiny one.
+As helpful as you might be, and as patient as you tried to be, you probably felt a pang of frustration, even if it was just a tiny one.